beekeeper-studio/beekeeper-studio/docs/user_guide/data-export.md

 ## Exporting SQL query results

-After running your query in the [[using-the-sql-editor|SQL Editor]], click the `download` button to export the results in a supported format.
+After running your query in the [SQL Editor](./using-the-sql-editor.md), click the `download` button to export the results in a supported format.

 ![Click Download](../assets/images/data-export-24.png)